theoreticalphysicsftw/ezttf/README.md

 =====

 This is work in progress ttf rasterization library written in rust.
-So far it can do basic some basic rasterization but still lacks a lot of functionality.
+So far it can do some basic rasterization but still lacks a lot of functionality.
 Here's an example of its output when rasterizing U+210B: